 Note: The word "per" is an exception to this rule, particularly in two cases.
 Often "per" is part of a unit (e.g. "miles per hour"), in which case the preposition must be present to accurately convey the unit.
 Additionally, "per" is often appropriate in reporting scenarios (e.g. "nodes per instance" or "failures per hour").

-For consistency, field names that contain both a noun and an adjective should place the adjective before the noun.
+For uniformity, field names that contain both a noun and an adjective should place the adjective before the noun.
 For example:

 Boolean fields should omit the prefix "is".
 For example: